+File 33 Experimental Energy Dependence

+Short range Statistical Rapid variation

+Medium range Detector Efficiency, Multiple Slowly varying

+Scattering, In/Out Scatter-

+ing

-File 33 Experimental Energy Dependence Short range Statistical Rapid variation Medium range Detector Efficiency, Multiple Scattering, In/Out Scatter- ing Slowly varying Long range Geometry Background Normalization More or less constant
+Long range Geometry Background Nor- More or less constant

+malization

 1As with all analogies, this should be used with care.
 It is designed to show in a familiar way of thinking how the covariances within a section are related.